felipelouza/mm-repair/Readme.md

 The encoding consists of the files with extensions `.[if]val`, `.vc.R.iv`, and `vc.C.ansf.1`

 ---

 ## Tools

 ### matrepair
 Tool to compute the CSRV representation of a matrix and to grammar-compress it.
-By default aassumes the input matrix be in `csv` format; use options `--i32`, `--f32` or `--f64` too specify that the imput matrix is in binary format.
-With option `-r` the tool shows a nice report detailing running times and compression ratios.
+By default assumes the input matrix be in `csv` format; use one of the options `--i32`, `--f32` or `--f64` too specify that the input matrix is in binary format.
+If `--i32` or `--f32` are used the matrix entries are stored  as `int32` or `float32` in the value file which is accordingly named with the extension `.ival` or `.fval`.
+The option `-r` shows a nice report detailing running times and compression ratios for the different formats Re32, ReIV and ReAns

 ### re32mm
 Tool to compute a series of left and right matrix-vector multiplications reporting the overall running time and peak memory usage.
 Takes as input a compressed matrix in Re32 format (files `.val`, `.vc.R`, `.vc.C`) of size *RxC*, a vector *x* of size *C* stored in a binary file and an integer parameter *n* and computes *n* times the operation *y=Mx*, *z=y^t M*, *x = z/|z|*.

 ### csrvmm
-Analogous to *re32mm* (uses the same code) except that the input matrix is in Compressed Sparse Row Value (CSRV) format (files `.val` and `.vc` see below)
+Analogous to *re32mm* (uses the same code) except that the input matrix is in Compressed Sparse Row Value (CSRV) format (just the files `.val` and `.vc`)

 ### reivmm, reansmm
 Analogous to *re32mm* except that the input matrix is expected to be in the format ReIV or ReANS.